-- 29. The new service specification will be published on the NEPO portal on 26th July 2017 with an anticipated award date of 12th December 2017.
-There will be a 3 month transition period and the new contract will commence on 1st April 2018. - 30.
-It has been agreed that the contract will be offered for an initial period of two years from 1st April 2018 with an option to extend for a further three 12 month periods.
+47. It is proposed that the new service specification will be published on the NEPO portal on 26th July 2017 with an anticipated award date of 12th December 2017.
+There will be a 3 month transition period and the new contract will commence on 1st April 2018.

+48. It has been agreed that the contract will be offered for an initial period of two years from 1st April 2018 with an option to extend for a further three 12 month periods.